Seven Public Speaking Tips for Kids

 Public speaking can feel scary.

 But things don’t have to be this way.
-We’ve compiled a few tips that can really help with those nerves, and help you put together a great speech.
+We’ve compiled a few tips and strategies for public speaking best practices that can really help with those nerves, and help you put together a great presentation for your next speech contest.

 Tip #1 – Pick your passion